-- The complainant and the respondent shall have the same appeal rights and IA will implement appeal procedures equally for both parties. - IA will notify the other party in writing when an appeal is filed. - The decision-maker for the appeal will give both parties a reasonable, equal opportunity to submit a written statement in support of, or challenging, the outcome; issue a written decision describing the result of the appeal and the rationale for the result; and provide the written decision simultaneously to both parties.
+- The complainant and the respondent shall have the same appeal rights and IA will implement appeal procedures equally for both parties. - Within five (5) business days of IA's written decision or dismissal of the complaint, the complainant or respondent may submit a written appeal to the Coordinator. - The decision-maker(s) for the appeal will not be the same person(s) as the Coordinator, the investigator or the initial decision-maker(s). - The complainant and respondent may appeal from a determination regarding responsibility, and from IA's dismissal of a formal complaint or any allegations therein, on the following bases: - Procedural irregularity that affected the outcome of the matter; - New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and - The Title IX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter. - IA will notify the other party in writing when an appeal is filed. - The decision-maker for the appeal will give both parties a reasonable, equal opportunity to submit a written statement in support of, or challenging, the outcome; issue a written decision describing the result of the appeal and the rationale for the result; and provide the written decision simultaneously to both parties.